Pupil Multiplication Tables Check: What School Leaders Should Know

 As it has not been designed as a diagnostic tool, it means that there may be gaps in children’s understanding and knowledge of multiplication that is not picked up by the check.

-16: Results will only be available at the end of the 3-week window
+16: Results are only be available at the end of the 3-week window

-You will only access the result for each pupil at the end of the 3-week window.
-The child (or teacher) will not be shown the total score on screen.
-This means there will be a bit of a waiting game to find out how your children have done.
+You can only access the result for each pupil at the end of the 3-week window.
+The child (or teacher) is not be shown the total score on screen.
+This means there is a bit of a waiting game to find out how your children have done.

 17: There is no ‘Pass’ rate or threshold